worktheclock/replit.github.io/pro/replManagement.md

-## Different Types

-**Private repls:**
+# Public and Private Repls
+When you create a repl, it can either be public or private.

-- These can only be accessed via people in your team that are members (and guests directly invited to these repls)
-- You can make a repl private when you initially create it.
+**Private repls** can only be accessed by people in your team that are members, and by guests who are directly invited to these repls.
+You can make a repl private when you initially create it.

 <img src="/images/teamsPro/privateRepl.png" />

-**Public repls:**

-- Can be accessed by anyone who has the url to the repl.
-- They can fork and copy everything on the repl, so a great way to share code with people outside of the team.
+**Public repls** can be accessed by anyone who has the repl URL, allowing them to fork and copy everything on the repl.
+This is a great way to share code with people outside of the team.
+Only team members can edit the original repl.
-- No one can edit the original repl unless they are on the team.

 <img src="/images/teamsPro/publicRepl.png" />

-**Toggle inside repl**

-- You can toggle between private and public inside of a repl as many times as you want by clicking on the repl in the top left.
+You can toggle between "private" and "public" from inside a repl, as many times as you want, by clicking on the repl name in the top left of your screen.

 <img src="/images/teamsPro/toggleRepl.png" />

-**Fork a repl**

-- You can fork any repl private or public by clicking on the top left.
+You can fork any repl, private or public, by clicking on the same repl name and then clicking on the three-dot menu, and selecting "Fork".
-- Then click on the three dotted menu.

 <img src="/images/teamsPro/forkRepl.png" />